1. Salar de Uyuni, Bolivia

 Photographer: Luca Galuzzi

-The Richat Structure from space 3.
-The Richat Structure, near Ouadane, Mauritania
+3. The Richat Structure, near Ouadane, Mauritania

 A circular feature, 50 km across, in the middle of the otherwise featureless Mauritanian Sahara.
 Picture courtesy of NASA.